An Electric Pickup Truck Brings New Energy To Lordstown, Ohio

 Inside the plant, teams have been working for months to convert assembly lines designed for the Chevy Cruze — a sedan with a gasoline-powered engine — so they can build a pickup truck powered by batteries instead.

 Pickup trucks are popular and profitable, and multiple automakers are racing to bring electric versions to market within the next year or so.
-Tesla, which drove the industry-wide shift toward electrification, has the Cybertruck.
-Ford is electrifying the F-150 and GM's new Hummer is an electric pickup.
+Tesla, which drove the industrywide shift toward electrification, has the Cybertruck.
+Ford is electrifying the F-150, and GM's new Hummer is an electric pickup.
 Then there are the startups: Nikola, Rivian and Bollinger, as well as Lordstown Motors.

 George Syrianoudis, who worked in the GM plant for more than 30 years, retired when GM shut it down but leapt at the chance to come back and work on the retooling.
 Earlier this spring, he was powering robots back up to confirm that they still work.